bingjetli/php-assignment-1/contribution-docs/code-style.md

 # And Lastly, Comments

 For comments, if you're starting a new block, and the first line is a comment, let there be a blank line between the starting block and the comment.

 &nbsp;

->Insert a newline after a code block if writing a comment.

-&nbsp;

-For example, this..
+This
 ```php
 foreach(condition){